yyf/MCP2OSC/README.md

 6. **Example prompts**
 - "What MCP tools are available"
-- "Ping MaxMSP (PureData or SuperCollider as open-source alternatives) at port 9500 then check if there is any response"
+- "Ping MaxMSP (PureData or SuperCollider as free alternatives) at port 9500 then check if there is any response"
 - "Check received OSC messages"

 ## License